Guseyn/muse/README.md

 # muse

 Experimental project for processing mp3 files with libmad and node.js.
+Just in case.